stevemac321/InterruptAtomicCompareExchange/README.md

 # InterruptAtomicCompareExchange

 This project demonstrates how to safely handle interrupts in an embedded system using atomic operations to avoid race conditions.
 Specifically, it showcases the usage of `atomic_compare_exchange_strong` to handle flag ownership between the main loop and an interrupt handler.
-The project is built using Keil uVision and is targeted for the Tiva Launchpad board.
+The project is built using Keil uVision and is targeted for the STM32F401RE microcontroller.

 ## Features:
-- **Platform**: Tiva Launchpad (TM4C123G)
+- **Platform**: STM32F401RE
-- **Tools**: Keil uVision IDE (I suspect Code Composer works too, I just checked in the sources, no projects).
+- **Tools**: Keil uVision IDE (I suspect STMCubeIDE works too, I just checked in the sources, no projects).
 - **Dependency**: This project depends on the Valvano Texas Instruments COM port reader, which can be obtained by downloading ValvanoWaveTMC123v6.zip from the [Valvano website](https://users.ece.utexas.edu/~valvano/arm/#FSM).

 ### Project Overview: